Sky Sports F1: Support races

+Other Racing Series broadcast on Sky Sports F1

 IndyCar

-Sky Sports F1 aired the opening round of the 2012 IndyCar Series season.
-The IndyCar Series moved to BT Sport in 2013, but returned to Sky Sports F1 in 2019 under a new contract by Sky's new owner Comcast, which also holds the U.S. domestic rights to the series.
-Sky Sports F1 has shown live every race in the Indycar calendar since 2019, with a combination of original American broadcast commentary and additional own commentary.
+Sky Sports F1 aired the opening round of the 2012 IndyCar Series.
+The IndyCar Series moved to BT Sport in 2013, but returned to Sky Sports F1 in 2019 under a new contract by Sky's new owner Comcast, which held the U.S. domestic rights to the series via NBC Sports until 2024.
+Sky Sports F1 has shown live every race in the IndyCar calendar since 2019, with a combination of original American broadcast commentary and additional UK-based commentary.
+IndyCar coverage continued on Sky Sports F1 for 2025, including the IndyNXT support series.

+Ferrari Challenge Europe

+Ferrari's various series under the Challenge brand have been aired by the UK Sky Sports F1 channel since 2020.

+GT World Challenge

+Some rounds of the Fanatec GT World Challenge Europe series are aired on the channel, as part of a pan-European expanded agreement with Comcast/Sky Sports, in place since 2022.

 Programming

-The F1 Show;
+The F1 Show

 The first programme to air on Sky Sports F1 was its weekly magazine show; The F1 Show.
 Initially presented by Georgie Thompson and Ted Kravitz (apart from the launch show, which was presented by Simon Lazenby), then by Kravitz and Natalie Pinkham, as of the 2014 season, it is presented by Natalie Pinkham or Rachel Brookes with contributions from David Croft, Paul di Resta/Anthony Davidson, Johnny Herbert/Damon Hill.
 The programme has not featured in the 2020 schedule.

 The F1 Show returned for the 2021 season, replacing F1 Report, broadcast live on Sky Sports F1 and YouTube.
 It is presented by members of the coverage team at the track, usually fronted by Natalie Pinkham or Rachel Brookes.
 It features interviews with drivers, analysis and challenges.
-In 2021, it was broadcast on Thursday evening but moved to Friday evening after Formula 1 rescheduled it's weekend layout.
+In 2021, it was broadcast on Thursday evening but moved to Friday evening after Formula 1 rescheduled its weekend layout.

-F1 Report;
+F1 Report (discontinued)

-Presented by Natalie Pinkham or Rachel Brookes and regular analyst Marc Priestley.
+The F1 Report was presented by Natalie Pinkham or Rachel Brookes and regular analyst Marc Priestley.

-In the week before or after a race, the programme looks in further depth at some of the stories and incidents that featured or may feature in race weekends.
-This series has been replaced by Welcome to the Weekend, a Thursday race weekend show with a similar format.
-It no longer features Marc Priestley.
+In the week before or after a race, the programme looked in further depth at some of the stories and incidents that featured or may feature in race weekends.
+The show was replaced by Welcome to the Weekend, a Thursday race weekend show with a similar format, no longer featuring Marc Priestley.

+Welcome to the Weekend (discontinued)

 Welcome to the Weekend, from the start of the 2020 season, was broadcast directly before the First Practice session on Fridays.
 The programme did not feature in the 2021 schedule, replaced by a relaunched The F1 Show.

-Classic F1;
+Classic F1

-Coverage of an F1 race from the archive corresponding to the current race that weekend.
+Coverage of an F1 race from the archive, often corresponding to the current race that weekend.